awsdocs/aws-java-developer-guide-v2/doc_source/examples-dynamodb-objectmapper.rst

 Batch create (put) and delete items
 ===================================

-You can batch together a series of put requests (:aws-java-class:`PutItemEnhancedRequest <enhanced/dynamodb/model/PutItemEnhancedRequest>`) and delete requests (:aws-java-class:`DeleteItemEnhancedRequest <enhanced/dynamodb/model/DeleteItemEnhancedRequest>`) to one or more DynamoDB tables, and then send all of the changes in a single request.
+You can batch a series of put requests (:aws-java-class:`PutItemEnhancedRequest <enhanced/dynamodb/model/PutItemEnhancedRequest>`) and delete requests (:aws-java-class:`DeleteItemEnhancedRequest <enhanced/dynamodb/model/DeleteItemEnhancedRequest>`) to one or more |DDB| tables, and then send all of the changes in a single request.

-In this code snippet, a
-:aws-java-class:`DynamoDbTable <enhanced/dynamodb/DynamoDbTable>` is created, two items are queued up to be added to the table, and then the items are written to the table in a single call.
+In the following code snippet, a :aws-java-class:`DynamoDbTable <enhanced/dynamodb/DynamoDbTable>` object is created, two items are queued up to be added to the table, and then the items are written to the table in a single call.
 Include multiple entries of :methodname:`addDeleteItem()` and :methodname:`addPutItem()` (:aws-java-class:`part of WriteBatch.Builder <enhanced/dynamodb/model/WriteBatch.Builder>`)
-in each batch as needed.
+in each batch, as needed.
 To queue up changes to a different table, add another instance of :methodname:`WriteBatch.builder()` and provide a corresponding :aws-java-class:`DynamoDbTable <enhanced/dynamodb/DynamoDbTable>` object in :methodname:`mappedTableResource()`.

 **Imports**